Thoha Khalsa: Historical importance

 Nihal Singh Saint also known as Pandit Nihal Singh, a Sanskrit scholar well versed in the Vedas as well as in Gurbani and Ardās.
 In 1870 Sant Pandit Nihal Singh set out on a pilgrimage to various Hindu and Sikh holy places, where he preached the Sikh faith through kirtan.
 In 1874 he moved to Thoha Khalsa, where he established a dera called Dukh Bhanjani.
 He continued his kirtan recitals and Sikh missionary work till the end.
-Saint Avtar Singh is said to have frequently attended these recitals at Thoha Khalsa.
+Sant Avtar Singh is said to have frequently attended these recitals at Thoha Khalsa.
 Baba Khem Singh Bedi once took him on a preaching tour to Thoha Khalsa.